bhqweb/bhqweb.github.io/bhq/forum/volumes/QB-Forum001.md

 ---
 ## {{ page.title }}

-Articals from Forum Vol. 1
+Articles from Forum Vol. 1

 {% include forum001-a1.md %}
 {% include forum001-a2.md %}